Carefully Chosen Karate Instructors

 All our instructors are carefully chosen for their ability to teach karate to students of different grades and abilities.
 We practise authentic Japanese karate through the JKA, our governing body (and one of the most influential Shotokan Karate organisations in the world).
 This means our karate instructors follow a tried and tested structure because we want our students to get the very best out of their karate.
 For example:

 - Regular training courses with top national and international JKA instructors

 - Individual class plans according to student abilities and grading needs

-Miranda is assisted by 2 senior grade instructors, Susie and Nathan.
+Miranda is assisted by qualified instructor, Susie Orchard.

 Hey, I’m Miranda Price

 As owner of the Harpenden JKA, I’m honoured to be taking forward the tradition of ‘karate for all to enjoy’ as started by the late Sensei Simon Marchant-Jones.